You have the home addresses of 10 million Nigerians. They willingly shared it with you.

 If you’re a social media manager or a digital marketer, you can organize your client ad accounts on the business manager.

-And if your business (As a small business owner ) has a lot of people handling your social media business activity, I’ll advise you use the business manager because you can add people (Employees) to the business manager and give them different roles depending on you.
+And if your business (As a small business owner ) has a lot of people handling your social media business activity, I’ll advise you to use the business manager because you can add people (Employees) to the business manager and give them different roles depending on you.
 This will help enforce smooth working.

 With that aside, in covering running a successful Facebook ad, you’ll need to understand a few terms.
 Here they are;